AliFeteha/ClinicApplication/README.md

 * [RecyclerView](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView): A ViewGroup that contains the views corresponding to your data.
 Each individual element in the list is defined by a view holder object.
 * [Navigation Component](https://developer.android.com/guide/navigation): Android Jetpack's Navigation component, used for Fragment-based navigation
 * [Coroutines](https://developer.android.com/kotlin/coroutines): A concurrency design pattern that you can use on Android to simplify code that executes asynchronously.
-* [Firebase Realtime Database](https://firebase.google.com/docs/database): backend services for use the SDKs and built-in functions api to interact with the realtime database
+* [Firebase Realtime Database](https://firebase.google.com/docs/database): a cloud-hosted NoSQL database that lets you store and sync data between your users in realtime
 * [Koin](https://insert-koin.io/docs/reference/koin-android/get-instances): Koin provides easy and powerfull API to retrieve your dependencies anywhere in Android components
+* [Room Database](https://developer.android.com/training/data-storage/room): A persistence library, part of the Android Jetpack
 * [Material Component](https://developer.android.com/jetpack/compose/layouts/material): Interactive building blocks for creating a user interface.
 * [Android Architecture Components](): a collection of libraries that help design robust, testable, and maintainable apps: Room (a SQLite object mapping library), LiveData (builds data objects that notify views when the underlying database changes), ViewModel (stores UI-related data that isn't destroyed on app rotations)
 * [Databinding](https://developer.android.com/topic/libraries/data-binding): A Jetpack support library that allows to bind UI components in your layouts to data sources in your app using a declarative format rather than programmatically